PauPerezT/Speech2MRI/README.md

-# Synthesizing Vocal Tract MRI Sequences from Speech via Spatio-Temporal Diffusion
+# A Speech-to-Video Synthesis Approach Using Spatio-Temporal Diffusion for Vocal Tract MRI